 • stroke

-Tell your doctor right away if you experience any symptoms of nerve damage while using Blincyto.
+Tell your doctor right away if you experience any symptoms of nerve damage during Blincyto treatment.
 They may stop your Blincyto infusion until they determine the cause of your symptoms.
 If your condition doesn’t improve after stopping the drug, your doctor may switch you to a different treatment.
+For treating ICANS, your doctor may prescribe corticosteroids.

 * For more information about how the drug is given, see the “How Blincyto is administered” section below.